UoM-ResPlat-DevOps/SpartanParallel/Lessons/Lesson_1.md

 ### Part 2: ICVs
 * An official OpenMP publication contains an absolutely superb example of internal control variables and their interactions with runtime library routines (`icv1.f90` and `icv1.c`).
 * Four ICV's - nest-var, mex-active-levels-var, dyn-var, and nthreads-var - are modified by calls their respective library routines (`omp_set_nested()`, `omp_set_max_active_levels()`, `omp_set_dynamic()`, and `omp_set_num_threads()`).
 -- *Slide End* --

 -- *Slide* --
+### Part 2: Combined Example
+* Dijkstra shortest-path finder in a bidirectional graph
+* Note use of parallel, single, barrier, and critical clauses -- *Slide End* --

+-- *Slide* --